 The Bottom Line

 If you suffer from widespread chronic pain and other illnesses, you need to get to the root of the problem if you want to get better.
-Pharmaceuticals, which address only symptoms, will not do the job.free wordpress themes
+Pharmaceuticals, which address only symptoms, will not do the job.want some great free wordpress themes? check out 24x7 themes